opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 * `poll_delay` (Optional) : Duration - A delay to place between reading and processing a batch of SQS messages and making a subsequent request.
 Defaults to 0 seconds.

 ### <a name="s3_scan_configuration">S3 Scan Configuration</a>
 * `start_time` (Optional) : Provide the start time to scan objects from all the buckets.
+This should follow [ISO LocalDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_LOCAL_DATE_TIME) format, or it can be configured to `now` keyword which represents current LocalDateTime.
 This parameter defines a time range together with either end_time or range.
-Example: `2023-01-23T10:00:00`.
+Examples: `2023-01-23T10:00:00`, `now`.
 * `end_time` (Optional) : Provide the end time to scan objects from all the buckets.
+This should follow [ISO LocalDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_LOCAL_DATE_TIME) format, or it can be configured to `now` keyword which represents current LocalDateTime.
 This parameter defines a time range together with either start_time or range.
-Example: `2023-01-23T10:00:00`.
+Examples: `2023-01-23T10:00:00`, `now`.
 * `range` (Optional) : Provide the duration to scan objects from all the buckets.
-This parameter defines a time range together with either start_time or end_time.
+This parameter defines a time range together with either `start_time` or `end_time`.
 * `scheduling` (Optional): See [Scheduling Configuration](#scheduling_configuration) for details
 * `bucket`: Provide S3 bucket information
   * `name` (Required if bucket block is used): Provide S3 bucket name.
-  * `key_prefix` (Optional) : Provide include and exclude the list items.
+  * `filter` (Optional) : Provide include and exclude list items to filter objects in bucket.
-    * `include` (Optional) : Provide the list of include key path prefix.
+    * `include_prefix` (Optional) : Provide the list of include key path prefix.
+For example `dlq/`
     * `exclude_suffix` (Optional) : Provide the list of suffix to exclude items.
+For example `.csv`.
     * `start_time` (Optional) : Provide the start time to scan objects from the current bucket.
 This parameter defines a time range together with either end_time or range.
 Example: `2023-01-23T10:00:00`.
     * `end_time` (Optional) : Provide the end time to scan objects from the current bucket.
 This parameter defines a time range together with either start_time or range.
 Example: `2023-01-23T10:00:00`.
     * `range` (Optional) : Provide the duration to scan objects from the current bucket.
 This parameter defines a time range together with either start_time or end_time.